Rural Business-Cooperative Service, USDA.

 (b) Form SF-424A, “Budget Information-Non-Construction Programs.”
 This form must be completed and submitted as part of the application package.
 You no longer must complete the Form SF 424B, “Assurances—Non- Construction Programs” as a part of your application.
-This information is now collected Start Printed Page 38115through your registration or annual recertification in SAM.gov through the Financial Assistance General Certifications and Representation.
+This information is now collected through your registration or annual recertification in SAM.gov through the Financial Assistance General Certifications and Representation.

 (d) Table of Contents.
 Your application must contain a detailed Table of Contents (TOC).
 The TOC must include page numbers for each part of the application.
 Page numbers should begin immediately following the TOC.

 (1) Applicant Eligibility.
-You must describe how you meet the definition of a Cooperative, Group of Cooperatives, or Cooperative Development Center.
-Your application must show that your individual Cooperative, Group of Cooperatives or Cooperative Development Center serves Socially-Disadvantaged Groups and a majority of the board of directors or governing board is comprised of individuals who are members of Socially-Disadvantaged Groups.
-Your application must include a list of your board of directors/governing board and the percentage of board of directors/governing board that are members of Socially-Disadvantaged Groups.
-NOTE: Your application will not be considered for funding if you fail to show that a majority of your board of directors/governing board is comprised of individuals who are members of Socially-Disadvantaged Groups.
+You must describe how you meet the definition of a cooperative, group of cooperatives, or cooperative development center.
+Your application must also show that your individual cooperative, group of cooperatives or cooperative development center has a majority of its board of directors or governing board comprised of individuals who are members of socially disadvantaged groups and that the applicant serves socially disadvantaged groups.
+Your application must include a list of your board of directors/governing board and the percentage of board of directors/governing board that are members of socially disadvantaged groups.
+Note: Your application will not be considered for funding if you fail to show that a majority of your board of directors/governing board is comprised of individuals who are members of socially disadvantaged groups.

 (4) Grant Period.
-You must provide a time frame for the proposed Project and discuss how the Project will be completed within that time frame.
-You must have a time frame of one year or less.
+You must provide a time frame for the proposed project and discuss how the project will be completed within that time frame.
+Your project must have a time frame of one year or less.

 (h) The Agency has established annual performance evaluation measures to evaluate the SDGG program.
 You must provide estimates on the following performance evaluation measures as part of your narrative: